-Educational Support System: Educational program up to degree acquisition
+Educational Support System: Educational programs up to degree acquisition

-Students are expected to obtain a doctoral degree within the standard period of study (three years).
-For this reason, we have prepared an educational program that allows students to systematically conduct research activities from the first year to the third year.
+Students are expected to obtain a doctoral degree within the standard study period (three years).
+For this reason, we have prepared an educational program that allows students to conduct systematic research activities from the first to the third year.
 Students will be able to complete their dissertations by conducting research along these lines.

-We will do our best to support you to make your dreams a reality.
+We will do our best to support you in maiking your dreams a reality.

 Five pillars